 The Company's primary liquidity and capital requirements are for inventory and general corporate purposes.
-The Company currently has a cash balance of \$1.1 million at December 31, 2019 and along with cash flows from operations, will provide capital to support the growth of the business and for general corporate purposes.
+The Company currently has a cash balance of \$1.6 million at June 30, 2020 and along with cash flows from operations, will provide capital to support the growth of the business and for general corporate purposes.

-The Company's working capital was comparable at \$2.3 million for the period ending December 31, 2019 compared to \$2.3 million in the previous period.
-The Company has no debt as of December 31, 2019.
-The Company's cash on hand reduced slightly by \$0.2 million to \$1.1 million as of December 31, 2019 compared to \$1.3 million in the previous period.
-The Company has sufficient cash flow operations to support its growth in revenues for the twelve months ended December 31, 2019 which increased by 63% for the twelve months ended December 31, 2019 compared to the prior year.
+The Company's working capital was \$2.3 million for the period ending June 30, 2020 compared to \$2.3 million as at December 31, 2019.
+The Company has a loan of \$0.1 million that it secured under the PPP program of the Federal Government.
+The Company has since applied for loan forgiveness under this same program.
+The Company's cash on hand was comparable at \$1.6 million as of June 30, 2020 compared to \$1.3 million as at December 31, 2019.
+The Company has sufficient cash flow operations to support its operations with some room for additional sales growth.
 The Company continues to focus on improving payment terms with its key vendors as another key initiative to maintain and improve its positive working capital position.